NervanaSystems/ngraph/doc/sphinx/source/core/quantization.rst

 * Converting from min and max to scale and zero point based on the quantization mode described by the DL framework

-..
-Note:: Fused ops and quantized builders serve the same purpose; in the future, fused ops will replace quantized builders.
+.. note:: Fused ops and quantized builders serve the same purpose; in the future, fused ops will replace quantized builders.

  .. table:: nGraph Quantized Builders